Click on the text below each picture to find out more…

-The Obverse of the seal shows an ancient ship with a poop and embattled forecastle and the royal arms three lions passant.
+The front of the seal shows an ancient ship with a poop and embattled forecastle and the royal arms three lions passant.
 The translation of the legend is ‘The seal of the Barons of our Lord the King of England of Winchelsea’.

-The Counter Seal (lost in the 18th century and recovered in 1907) shows parts of three public buildings of the town – the church of St Giles and a representation of St Giles, a tower, possibly the Town Hall with a warden holding a lantern and representations of the Annunciation and the Virgin Mary, and the church of St. Thomas with a representation of the martyrdom of St Thomas.
+The counter seal (lost in the 18th century and recovered in 1907) shows parts of three public buildings of the town – the church of St Giles and a representation of St Giles, a tower, possibly the Town Hall with a warden holding a lantern and representations of the Annunciation and the Virgin Mary, and the church of St. Thomas with a representation of the martyrdom of St Thomas.
 At the base are representations of the religious houses of the town and of the sea.
 The surrounding legend is an invocation to Saint Giles and Saint Thomas for their protection although the precise meaning is not clear.

 An earlier seal came to light in 2021...